 CFS Has Expertise in Pickling &Passivation for Stainless Steel Castings

-To be more professional in producing stainless steel castings, CFS foundry has employees with good working experience in pickling & passivation for stainless steel castings, such as valve castings, pump castings, ect.
-Besides, Our trained experts can also assist you in deciding the best surface treatment way for your stainless steel castings.
+To be more professional in producing stainless steel castings, CFS foundry has employees with good working experience in pickling & passivation for stainless steel castings, such as valve castings, pump castings, etc. Besides, Our trained experts can also assist you in deciding the best surface treatment way for your stainless steel castings.
 Please contact us if you need stainless steel casting service in China!